Murk-lurker/Speculation-Coin/README.md

 Speculation-Coin
 ================

-A coin for speculating on  alt coin markets.
+A coin for speculating on the alt coin markets.

 Use to trade and learn.